kate-ka/cats_frontend/README.md

 # cats_frontend

-Cats_backend is a simple blog.
+Cats is a simple blog.

 The project contains two apps:
   - Articles, all articles are added and edited from the admin.